· AI

 The budget breakdown:

 Compare that against the cost of not doing it.
-An estimated 0.5 to 1 FTE of reactive IT support - people troubleshooting scripts they’ve never seen, reverse-engineering automations after someone leaves, manually checking code for hardcoded API keys - runs $30,000 to $50,000 a year.
+An estimated 0.5 to 1 FTE of reactive IT support - people troubleshooting scripts they’ve never seen, reverse-engineering automations after someone leaves, manually checking code for hardcoded API keys - costs several times more than the governance stack.
 And that’s before you factor in the cost of a single security incident from unscanned code containing a known vulnerability.
 The enterprise cost comparison for AI coding tools is a separate analysis, but the governance layer described here applies regardless of which tool your people use.

 The ROI math is a no-brainer.
-Spend $12,600 to save $30,000-50,000 in reactive support costs, prevent unknown security exposure, and ensure business continuity when employees travel or leave.
-That doesn’t even count the compliance value - having an audit trail that shows what code exists, who reviewed it, and when it was scanned is the kind of evidence regulators want to see.
+Spend a fraction of one support hire to save several times that in reactive support costs, prevent unknown security exposure, and ensure business continuity when employees travel or leave.
+That doesn’t even count the compliance value, having an audit trail that shows what code exists, who reviewed it, and when it was scanned is the kind of evidence regulators want to see.

 About the Author